GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

 Once you push the `cloudbuild.yaml` file to your repository and create the Build Trigger, you can kick off the first build manually.
-Head over to the Google Cloud Platform Console [Build Triggers][triggers] section, click “Run Trigger” and choose the the branch (i.e. master) to build.
+Head over to the Google Cloud Platform Console [Build Triggers][triggers] section, click “Run trigger” and choose the the branch (i.e. master) to build.

 ![Trigger the first build manually](trigger-build.png)